-There is no consistent practice for labeling IQ levels, nor there is a uniform practice of dividing IQ scores into specific categories or with specific boundary scores.
+There is no consistent practice for labeling IQ levels, nor is there a consistent practice of dividing IQ scores into specific categories or with certain boundary scores.

 There are different kinds of classifications for IQ scores.
 Here are three different classifications:

 |Mildly Impaired or Delayed

 |69 and below

 An IQ score of 100 has been determined as the global average by most modern IQ tests have determined.
 The standard deviation of 15 is also considered so that IQ scores follow a normal distribution.